Jul 27th, 2021

-Anxiety disorders are the most common mental health concern in the United States.
-Approximately 18 percent of adults and eight percent of children and teenagers have an anxiety disorder.
+Anxiety disorders are the most common category of mental health disorders in the United States.
+Approximately 19 percent of adults and 8 percent of children and teenagers have an anxiety disorder.
+Anxiety disorders have likely become more prevalent in recent months due to the impact of the COVID-19 pandemic.
+In fact, 41% of Americans say they are more anxious than they were last year according to a recent poll by the American Psychiatric Association.

-Though highly treatable, only a small fraction of people with anxiety disorders receive treatment.
+Though anxiety disorders are highly treatable, only a small fraction of people receive treatment.
 Individuals may avoid treatment due to the stigma surrounding mental illness or simply because they do not realize how serious their symptoms have become.

 To help recognize the signs and symptoms of anxiety, Oceans addresses some of the most common questions about the disorder.